 At Synergis, my colleagues and I are continuously learning about our industry and the skillsets we recruit candidates for.
 It is essential to the success of our efforts of matching talent with the right opportunities.
-That’s why the company sponsors and encourages us to attend seminars, webinars, conference, meetups, etc. when it fits in our wheelhouse.
+That’s why the company sponsors and encourages us to attend seminars, webinars, conferences, meetups, etc. when it fits in our wheelhouse.

 Most recently, I had the privilege of going to a project management event, the PMI Silicon Valley Symposium 2020 (virtually, of course).
 The Symposium focused on “Working Together, Apart,” which included leadership skills, tools and practices for building inclusiveness in remote teams.
 Something we can all relate to right now.

 The one session that I was really excited about and intrigued by was given by Randall Englund, an executive consultant for Englund Project Management Consultancy.
 He also teaches leadership and management for graduate certificates online at Northeastern University, leads PMI SeminarsWorld and provides tailored consulting worldwide.